Kalissaac/Trela-iOS/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+# Changelog

+## Beta:

+- 3.0:
+Additions / Updates:
+-Using CocoaPods
+-Using Firebase for authentication
+-Using Google AdMob
+-Added menu screen instead of tab bar.
+-Many more things
+Issues:
+-App does not work in the simulator.